Respite Offers a Break for Caregivers and Those They Support

 • Seniors and Adults with Disabilities

-• Seniors 65 and older who meet functional and financial eligibility can receive a variety of services through Home and Community Services (HCS).
+• Seniors 65 and older who meet functional and financial eligibility can get a variety of services through Department of Social and Health Services Home and Community Services Administration (HCSA).

 • People with Developmental Disabilities (All Ages) and Children with Disabilities

-• Children and adults with developmental disabilities who meet eligibility criteria for Developmental Disabilities Administration (DDA) may be able to receive respite, personal care, assistive technology, community engagement support, and other services provided through Home and Community-Based Services and Community First Choice (CFC).
+• Children and adults with developmental disabilities who meet eligibility criteria for Developmental Disabilities Community Services (DDCS) might get respite, personal care, assistive technology, community engagement support, and other services provided through Home and Community-Based Services and Community First Choice (CFC).

-• Children with disabilities who are not DDA eligible may still be able to receive CFC through DDA.
+• Children with disabilities who are not DDA eligible may still get CFC through DDA.

 How to apply: